How do people make an ethical choice?

 What are ethics about anyway?

-With 'ethical consumerism' on the rise,we set out to understand how people define their ethics when it comes to making a purchase.
-What we needed to understand first is what they are and where they come from.
+We set out to understand how people define their ethics when it comes to making a purchase.
+What we needed to understand first is what ethics are and where they come from.
 Our ethics are actually built on top of our morals, so this is a good place to start: not just how you act, but, first, how you feel.
-This makes it an ideal case for qualitative research into the topic.

 The journey of making a decision.